bamason2/ttp451-module/docs/labs/Lab_2.md

 ![image](figs/lab2/fig_37_lower_boundary.png)

-Click OK.
+Click [OK].
 Your new constraint appears in the Constraint Manager list box.

 - Generate optimal design within constraint boundary

-Select this new child node, then open the Optimal Design Browser by choosing [Design >> Optimal] from the menu or click the Optimal Design button in the toolbar.
+Select this new child node, then open the Optimal Design Browser by choosing [Design >> Optimal] from the menu or click the [Optimal Design] button in the toolbar.

 ![image](figs/lab2/fig_39_optimal_design_window_1.png)